klauseduard/under-over-models/chapters/03-organizational-models.md

 4. **Implementing organizational changes**: Roll out the new organizational design, providing support for teams as they adapt to new ways of working.

-5. **Validating through architectural fitness functions**: Establish measurable criteria to evaluate whether the evolving system architecture aligns with the intended design [Malan2008].
+5. **Validating through architectural [fitness functions](https://www.thoughtworks.com/insights/articles/fitness-function-driven-development)**: Establish measurable criteria to evaluate whether the evolving system architecture aligns with the intended design (Ford et al., [2017](https://www.thoughtworks.com/content/dam/thoughtworks/documents/books/bk_building_evolutionary_architectures_second_edition_free_chapter.pdf)).

-As Ruth Malan has noted, "if the architecture of the system and the architecture of the organization are at odds, the architecture of the organization wins."
-This perspective underscores the critical importance of proactively aligning organizational structures with technological goals, a consideration that becomes especially relevant when integrating AI capabilities into existing systems and processes.
+The principle articulated by enterprise architecture expert Ruth Malan that "if the architecture of the system and the architecture of the organization are at odds, the architecture of the organization wins" underscores the critical importance of proactively aligning organizational structures with technological goals, a consideration that becomes especially relevant when integrating AI capabilities into existing systems and processes.

 ### 3.5.4 Remote-Aware Team Topologies and Inverse Conway Maneuvers